r-huijts/xcode-mcp-server/docs/test-plan.md

    # 4. Choose $HOME/XcodeMCPTests for location
    # 5. Add TestApp and PodTestApp to the workspace

-   # Swift Package
+   # Swift Package directory (for later initialization via the tool)
    mkdir -p $HOME/XcodeMCPTests/TestPackage
-   cd $HOME/XcodeMCPTests/TestPackage
-   swift package init --type library

    # Files for testing
    mkdir -p $HOME/XcodeMCPTests/Files